 Current resume showing specific related experience and/or education in the field of child-development/education OR related work experience to Caregiving and/or Assisting Families / Household Management

-Completed Essay Questions / Situational childcare questions for nanny positions
+Completed Essay Questions / Situational questions for Nanny, Caregiver and/or Assisting Families / Household Management positions

 Three or more excellent recommendations.
 In the portfolio, you’ll see detailed notes from our conversations with each candidate’s references, but families are encouraged to speak to a candidate’s references, before making a hiring decision